-If you are self-employed, compensation is the individual’s net earnings from their business, less any deduction allowed for contributions made to retirement plans on the individual’s behalf and further reduced by 50% of the individual’s self-employment taxes.
+If you are self-employed, compensation is the individual’s net earnings from their business, less deduction allowed for contributions made to retirement plans on the individual’s behalf, and further reduced by 50% of the individual’s self-employment taxes.

 Money related to divorce can also be contributed.
 This is called alimony.
-Child support or money from a settlement can also be put in the account too.
+Child support or money from a settlement can also be put in the account.

 What Type of Money Can Not Be Contributed

-The IRS limits the type of contributions that can be made to a Roth.
+The IRS limits the type of Roth IRA contributions that can be made to retirement accounts.
 These income sources are prohibited: